1. Lord Wellesley became Governor-General of India in ___________.

 Explanation: Both curtailed sovereignty of Indian states.

-93. The most important criticism of Wellesley’s policy was that:
+93. The most important criticism of Wellesley’s policy was that___________.

 A) It ignored Indian society